cchudzicki-ocw-testing/14.310x-spring-2023/content/resources/mit14_310x_s23_chp_th_png.md

 file_type: image/png
 image_metadata:
   caption: A visualization of a Facebook network of 1000+ friends in Somalia.
 (Image
-    by Kimo Quiantance.
+    by Kimo Quaintance.
 Used with permission.)
   credit: Image by Kimo Quiantance.
 Used with permission.
   image-alt: 'A data visualization that uses green, purple, teal, blue, and pink to
     represent clusters of Facebook users. '